 Cash flow interest rate risk is the risk that the cash flows from a financial instrument will fluctuate because of changes in market interest rates.
 Borrowings and investments issued at variable interest rates expose Horowhenua District Council to cash flow interest rate risk.

-Horowhenua District Council manages its cash flow interest rate risk on borrowings by borrowing primarily at fixed rates and taking out swap contracts.
+Horowhenua District Council manages its cash flow interest rate risk on borrowings by borrowing at fixed rates.

 Credit risk